regilynFeliciano/pi-dev-day/docs/first-steps.md

 Note:  You will be prompted to trust the IP/hostname when you make a connection for the first time.
 This should be safe to do so if you're using the `.local` method of connecting.
 If you are using an IP Address, you'll want to ensure the IP is correct.

 #### Initial Config
-On the Raspberry Pi, we're running an linux distribution called Rasbian, configured specifically to support the Pi.
+On the Raspberry Pi, we're running a linux distribution called Rasbian, configured specifically to support the Pi.
 It comes with a user friendly tool that we can use to change your password.
 Run `sudo raspi-config` which will prompt you for the password for the `pi` user which is still `raspberry`.
 A GUI will appear.
 You can use the `arrow keys` to navigate through the menu options/settings, `enter` to accept a menu option and `escape` to return to the previous menu.

 The first two things we're going to do is Expand the Filesystem and change the password for the `pi` user.
 Rasbian when prepared on the SD Card does not use the entire SD cards size, leaving a bunch of unused space.
 Let's solve that now by selecting the `Expand the Filesystem` option in the menu.
 You screen will flicker with commands but eventually you'll be brought back to the GUI.